markand/irccd/doc/html/api/module/Irccd.Directory/method/find.md

 ---
 method: find
-summary: "Synonym of `Directory.find(path, pattern, recursive)` but the path is taken from the directory object."
+summary: "Synonym of [Irccd.Directory.find](@baseurl@/api/module/Irccd.Directory/function/find.html) but the path is taken from the directory object."
 synopsis: "Directory.prototype.find(pattern, recursive)"
 arguments:
   - "pattern, the regular expression or file name,"